AlphaTechnolog/notification-monitor/README.md

 ./bin/install.sh
 ```

-> Give sudo password if is necesary
+> You might need to provide the root password for installation

 ## Usage